Alegarciy/halegarciy/content/Posts/starting-zettlekasten-note-system.md

 tags:
   - coding
 ---
-# Zettlekasten note taking system: First approach and review.
+# Zettlekastens note taking system: First approach and review.

 ## How the idea of note taking was conceived